Construction Site Safety Supervisor Job Description, Duties, and Responsibilities

 He/she on a routine basis inspects the work site to determine if there is any form of hazards and to also develop policies/procedures that will help to eliminate it from the work environment.

-The construction safety supervisor’s work description usually also entails checking to know if the workers within the site are making use of proper protective equipment required for each work unit, and also make sure that they (the workers) fully understand how to use certain tools and equipment.
+The construction site safety supervisor’s work description usually also entails checking to know if the workers within the site are making use of proper protective equipment required for each work unit, and also make sure that they (the workers) fully understand how to use certain tools and equipment.

 In a situation whereby a work-related accident occurs, the safety supervisor will have to carry out an investigation so as to determine the primary cause(s) of the accident.